 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.

 Sometimes my feelings of stress are a result of my own negative thoughts that aren’t true!
 With the Holy Spirit’s help, we have the ability to change the way we think.
 It’s a process we participate in actively, by identifying the thoughts that aren’t true and replacing them with the word of God.
+We can find joy and strength in the Lord.

 Lastly, it helps me to remember that there’s typically more going on spiritually than I am aware of.